gecko242/CarPiHat/README.md

 [https://www.tindie.com/products/tjd/carpihat-raspberry-pi-car-interface-pcb/](https://www.tindie.com/products/tjd/carpihat-raspberry-pi-car-interface-pcb/)

 Currently, the HAT is not open source, although at some point in the future I may explore this option further.

+**PLEASE NOTE:** Whilst I will do my best to support users of the CarPiHAT, I am not a software developer, and I am not able to provide custom software for your application.
 # Features:
 -   12V - 5V buck converter to power the pi optional touchscreen, with fuse and filtering.
 -   Safe shutdown circuitry to allow the pi to control its own power, and to remove any parasitic drain when off.